-Stream Team's Regional Environmental Education Program (REEP) partnered with Pacific Shellfish Institute (PSI) to perform its 10th year of the "What's Blooming" plankton monitoring program!
-The goal of this program is to offer engaging materials that educate the public about local water quality issues and encourage environmental stewardship.
+Stream Team partnered with Pacific Shellfish Institute (PSI) to perform its 10th year of the "What's Blooming?" plankton monitoring program!
+The goal of this program is to offer engaging activities that educate the public about local water quality issues and encourage environmental stewardship.
+Monitoring connects the community to their watershed and inspires participants to take evidence-based actions that reduce stormwater pollution, particularly related to nutrients, bacteria and litter.
 Due to COVID-19, public participation was not explicitly advertised this year.
 However, the public was allowed to assist with water quality sampling and plankton viewing in a more limited capacity.
 For those individuals interested in participating, face masks and hand sanitizer were available, and equipment was sanitized between groups.
 Similar to 2020, no formal community events were held.